top of page

 Change is a choice, based on your level of curiosity, creativity, and your personal definition of your values.
 Are you thinking of ways to alter your exercise to increase values?

-Toss it out and find a new one, or modify this one to increase more values.
+Toss it out and find a new one that promotes more kindness.